antleaf/doapr/webroot/content/repositories/digital-access-to-scholarship-harvard.md

 ---
-date: 2022-09-26
+date: 2022-10-03
 draft: false
 repository_id: digital-access-to-scholarship-harvard
 title: Digital Access to Scholarship Harvard
-description: The Office for Scholarly Communication (OSC) operates the DASH repository as an effort to provide the broadest possible access to Harvard's scholarship.
+description: Harvard Library Open Scholarship and Research Data Services operates the DASH repository as an effort to provide the broadest possible access to Harvard's scholarship.
 DASH hosts a wide range of Harvard-affiliated scholarly works, including pre- and post-refereed journal articles, conference proceedings, theses and dissertations, working papers, and reports.
 academic_applicant_only: 'No'
 accepted_content_formats: PDF, DOC, TXT, XLS, all audio/video formats
 accepted_content_languages: 'Any language is accepted, English is the most common '